standard-webhooks/standard-webhooks/README.md

 ## Reference implementations

-**IMPORTANT:** The reference implementations will move to their own repository upon release of this spec.
+**IMPORTANT:** The reference implementations will move to a separate repository upon release of this spec.

 There are reference implementations for the signature verification theme for a variety of languages, including: